1005 N. Marion St.

 County Court Judges in Hillsborough County

+After an arrest for a misdemeanor offense in Hillsborough County, FL, it is easy to determine which judge will be assigned to your case.
 The judge assigned to your case depends on the type of offense you are charged with, where your arrest occurred, and the first letter of your last name.

 Listed below are the assignments for the County Court Criminal Division.
-In Hillsborough County, the nine criminal divisions of the County Court, including the Domestic Violence Division and the First Appearance / Emergency Division known as Division “O.” Division “O” is a specialized subdivision of the county criminal division.
+In Hillsborough County, the nine criminal divisions of the County Court, including the Domestic Violence Division and the First Appearance / Emergency Division, known as Division “O.” Division “O” is a specialized subdivision of the county criminal division.

 In Hillsborough County, FL, the following divisions are found at the courthouse in downtown Tampa: A, B, C, D, E, F, G, and O. Divisions “P” and “X” are found in Plant City, FL.